Skip to main content

 How to Claim Refugee Status in Canada

-A 2026 guide to the Canadian refugee protection system — IRPA s.96 Convention refugee, s.97 persons needing protection, the Safe Third Country Agreement, and what happens from claim to decision.
+A 2026 guide to the Canadian refugee protection system: IRPA s.96 Convention refugee, s.97 persons needing protection, the Safe Third Country Agreement, and what happens from claim to decision.

-✓ Last verified: March 2026
+Last verified: June 2026

-Canada is a signatory to the 1951 UN Refugee Convention and its 1967 Protocol.
-The Immigration and Refugee Protection Act (IRPA) Part 2 sets out Canada's refugee protection system, which provides protection to two classes of people: Convention refugees (IRPA s.96) and persons in need of protection (IRPA s.97).
-This guide explains how the system works, who is eligible, and what the process looks like from claim to decision.
-It does not constitute legal advice — refugee claims are complex, and engaging a licensed immigration lawyer or accredited refugee law practitioner is strongly advisable.
+To claim refugee protection (asylum) in Canada you must be in Canada or at a Canadian port of entry, you make your claim to an officer of Immigration, Refugees and Citizenship Canada (IRCC) or the Canada Border Services Agency (CBSA), and if the claim is found eligible it is referred to the independent Immigration and Refugee Board of Canada (IRB) for a hearing.
+Canada is a signatory to the 1951 UN Refugee Convention and its 1967 Protocol, and the Immigration and Refugee Protection Act (IRPA) Part 2 sets out the system.
+It protects two classes of people: Convention refugees (IRPA s.96) and persons in need of protection (IRPA s.97).
+This guide explains who may be eligible, how the Safe Third Country Agreement and the 2026 Bill C-12 time limits affect eligibility, and what the process looks like from claim to decision, with links to official sources.
+It is educational and does not constitute legal advice.
+Refugee claims are complex and time-sensitive, so engaging a licensed immigration lawyer or accredited refugee law practitioner is strongly advisable, and an officer or the IRB, not this guide, decides any claim.

 Grounds for Refugee Protection in Canada

-Convention Refugee — IRPA s.96
+Convention Refugee: IRPA s.96

 Section 96 of IRPA defines a Convention refugee as a person who has a well-founded fear of persecution based on one of five grounds: